SDGforskning/sdg-strings/SDG12_query_topic_WoS.md

 The elements of the phrase are *programmes/policies + sustainable+consumption/production / elements of SCP*

-`standards` is deliberately used in plural when not combined with `national OR regional...` to avoid generic use (e.g. "a standard method").
+`standards` is deliberately used in plural when not combined with `national OR regional...` to avoid generic use (e.g. "a standard method"). `lifestyles$` is combined in fixed phrases (e.g. `sustainable lifestyle$`) as a NEAR combination added irrelevant results from medicine (e.g. "environmental and lifestyle factors in this disease").

 ```py
 TS=